Svetasv logo

 Chapter 35 3 Strengthen the feeble hands, steady the knees that give way; 4 say to those with fearful hearts, “Be strong, do not fear; your God will come, he will come with vengeance; with divine retribution he will come to save you.”

 The Israelites need not fear their enemies, as they now have God's protection.
-He will take vengeance on those who have harmed them in the past (see also Micah 4:4, Jer.
+He will also take vengeance on those who have harmed them in the past (see also Micah 4:4, Jer.
 31:28...).

 Subunit A2: The Messiah interprets prophecy and Israel is spiritually restored (35:5-7)